David Dunger: Life

 Dunger undertook his clinical training at Great Ormond Street Hospital, University of London, specialising in paediatric diabetes and paediatric endocrinology achieving a Bachelor of Medicine, Bachelor of Surgery on 1 January 1971.

 Dunger died on 20 July 2021.

 Career

 Between 1986 and 2000 Dunger was Consultant Paediatric Endocrinologist at the John Radcliffe Hospital, University of Oxford.
 In 2000, Dunger was appointed to Addenbrooke's Hospital and at the same time took up the second Chair of Paediatrics at the University of Cambridge.

 Awards and honours

 In 2002, Dunger won the Research Award of the European Society for Paediatric Endocrinology for conducting outstanding research in the field.
 In 2012, Dunger was awarded the Andrea Prader Prize, from the same society, in recognising his outstanding achievements in leadership, teaching and clinical practice in the field of pediatric endocrinology.
 The award was named in honour of Andrea Prader, the Swiss scientist, pediatric endocrinologist, who discovered Prader–Willi syndrome.
-In 2015, Dunger was awarded the James Spence Medal.
+He was elected a Fellow of the Academy of Medical Sciences in 2012 and, in 2015, Dunger was awarded the James Spence Medal.